 - Our IP would probably get banned around the world as users did silly/illegal things through our VPN.

-If you still have any questions please send us a message from our home page or by tapping the Contact icon on the top right of the Help tab in Plug For Minecraft.
+If you still have any questions please send us a message from our home page or by tapping the Contact icon on the top right of the Plug for Terraria App.